developer-zebra/developer-zebra-site/src/licensing/about/index.md

 ## Overview

-**[Zebra Mobility DNA](https://www.zebra.com/us/en/products/software/mobile-computers/mobility-dna.html)** is a set of productivity, performance and security tools and features that enhance Zebra devices running Android.
+**[Zebra Mobility DNA](https://www.zebra.com/us/en/products/software/mobile-computers/mobility-dna.html)** is a set of tools and features for enhancing productivity, performance and security of Zebra devices running Android.

 **With its two-tiered system, Zebra gives partners the flexibility** of selecting full-featured Enterprise devices out of the gate, or reducing initial costs with the Professional series and upgrading as their organization grows.